sonniebailey/sonniebailey.github.io/about-content.md

 * Some clients start to appreciate the value and importance of insurance.
 Others realise that they have more insurance than necessary, and that some or many of their insurances are less about managing risk and more about upside benefits.

+#### When *aren't* Fairhaven Wealth's services suitable?

+Fairhaven Wealth's services aren't suitable for most people.
+For one thing, the price of Fairhaven Wealth's services are too high to justify for most households.

+Nor is Fairhaven Wealth not suitable if:

+* you want someone who will touch your money and implement their recommendations on your behalf;

+* you're wanting someone to prepare a detailed financial plan for you;

+* you're not engaged with your finances and want to outsource your financial life to a third party;

+* you're having issues dealing with debt and making ends meet;

+* you want to work with an adviser who wears expensive suits and/or has their business name on the side of a CBD building;

+* you think it's possible to "beat the market"/"time the market" and want someone who thinks they can do this for you;

+* you want someone who will talk with certainty about what the future holds; or

+* you want someone who uses technical terminology (aka "jargon") at any opportunity.

+Fairhaven Wealth doesn't provide budgeting services, mortgage broking services, insurance product advice, legal advice, or accounting and tax advice.

 #### What do we cover in our conversations?
 What sorts of questions do you ask?

 I try to keep my conversations as free-wheeling and natural as possible.